SAP/openui5-docs/docs/Table_Design_d3234bc.md

 ### Pop-in Design Layouts

-The described pop-in design is provided by the table by default.
+The described pop-in design is provided by a table by default.
 However, you can change the pop-in layout in the table by defining the property like this: `popinLayout="GridSmall"` or `popinLayout="GridLarge"`.
-By default, `popinLayout="Block"` is set for the table.
+By default, `popinLayout="Block"` is set for a table.

-With the `GridSmall` and `GridLarge` layouts, the pop-in columns are rendered next to each other if there is enough space available in the table.
+With the `GridSmall` and `GridLarge` layouts, the pop-in columns are rendered next to each other if there is enough space available.
 Otherwise, the pop-in columns are rendered as shown in the image above.

 ![](loio4b33c442ffda4e69b1fa5d14f2723921_LowRes.png)

 For more information, see the [Sample](https://openui5.hana.ondemand.com/#/entity/sap.m.Table/sample/sap.m.sample.Table).
-Here you can use the `ComboBox` control provided in the table toolbar to switch between the different pop-in layouts and see the visual differences.
+Use the `ComboBox` control provided in the table toolbar to switch between the different pop-in layouts and see the visual differences.

 ***